appsecnz/appsecnz.github.io/conference/speakers.md

 -----------

 ### An Exploration of the Ethical Issues with the Gamification of Information Security Awareness Training
 *Conor Fitzgerald - Quantum Security*
+Room 098 (downstairs)
+Sat 9:45am

 #### Abstract